Optimally Controlling a Random Population: Hard Cases

 We say that a configuration \emph{holds} the number $c<2^k$ in this counter if it marks those states that represent the binary expansion of $c$: for all~$0\le i\le k-1$, state $\BIT{i}{j}$ is marked iff the $i$th bit in the binary expansion of $c$ is~$j$.
 An action~$a$ \emph{sets} the counter to number $d$ if for all $0\leq i<k$, it takes $\BIT{i}{0}$ to only $\BIT{i}{j}$ where $j\in \{0,1\}$ is the $i$th bit in the binary expansion of~$d$, and is daemonic for all $\BIT{i}{1}$ (to ensure that the counter can only be set if it holds~$0$).

 Additionally, for every bit $i$ the gadget has an error action $\error{i}$, which is daemonic for $\BIT{i}{0}$ and $\BIT{i}{1}$, and angelic for every other state (of $\?M$).
-These actions can be used to quickly synchronize any configuration in which the counter is not correctly initialized, i.e., does not hold a number.
+These actions can be used to quickly synchronise any configuration in which the counter is not correctly initialised, i.e., does not hold a number.
 See Figure~\ref{fig:counter} for a depiction of a $4$-bit counter.

 The MDP $\?M$ will contain two distinct counter gadgets.
 A main counter $MC$ has $\log_2(n_0)$ bits to hold possible counter values of the "Countdown Game".
 An auxiliary counter $AC$ has $\log_2(d_{\texttt{max}})$ many bits to hold the largest edge weight~$d_{\texttt{max}}$ in $\?G$.
 These have distinct sets of states and actions, so for clarity, we write $\DIV{C}{x}$ to refer to state (or action) $x$ in gadget $C$.
 We connect some new actions to these two counters as follows. \begin{itemize} \item The action $\texttt{go}$ sets $MC$ to~$n_0$; this ensures that $MC$ holds $n_0$ when starting to simulate~$\?G$. \item The action $\texttt{win}$ is daemonic for every state $\DIV{MC}{\BIT{i}{1}}$.
 This enforces that the $MC$ must hold $0$ when a strategy claims Player~1 wins $\?G$. \item Any action~$(v,d)\in \Sigma_{\?G}$ sets $AC$ to $d$; \item The action $\texttt{next}$ is daemonic for every state $\DIV{AC}{\BIT{i}{1}}$.
 This enforces that a strategy must first count down from~$d$ to~$0$ before it can simulate the next move in~$\?G$. \end{itemize}